IPS-LMU/transcription-portal/README.md

 ### Website

-You can use TranscriptionPortal without installation here: https://www.phonetik.uni-muenchen.de/apps/TranscriptionPortal/
+You can use TranscriptionPortal without installation here: https://clarin.phonetik.uni-muenchen.de/apps/TranscriptionPortal/ (protected by shibboleth)

 ### Installation